makerdao/endgame-docs/misc/glossary.md

 **[Elixir](../tokenomics/elixir.md):** The UniswapV2 liquidity pool token for the DAI-MKR pool.
 Consists of 50% Dai and 50% MKR.

-**[Facilitator DAO](../subdaos/facilitator.md):** Type of SubDAO that focuses on organizing the decentralized workforce of the Maker Core.
+**[FacilitatorDAO](../subdaos/facilitator.md):** Type of SubDAO that focuses on organizing the decentralized workforce of the Maker Core.

 **[Finance Scope](../maker-core/list-of-scopes.md):** Supporting Scope that interacts with the financial reporting processes and provides updates on the protocol’s financial situation.

-**[Governance Scopes](../maker-core/list-of-scopes.md):** Scope Category that includes Governance Security and Arbitration.

-**[Governance Security Scope](../maker-core/list-of-scopes.md):** Governance Scope which ensures that smart contracts, spells, or other product code are safe from attacks and bugs.

-**[Growth Scope](../maker-core/list-of-scopes.md):** Primary Scope that interacts with the growth increasing the demand of Dai and all of the distribution channels in the Maker protocol that deploy human and financial capital to achieve said demand.
+**[Governance Scope (GOV)](../maker-core/list-of-scopes.md)**: Scope that codifies rules that regulate the critical balance of power processes defined in the Maker Atlas, and adjudicate on appeals processes related to misalignment in the ecosystem.

 **Home Base:** L2 shard with an active Maker Vault Engine that Creator DAOs choose.

-**[Infrastructure Scope](../maker-core/list-of-scopes.md):** Supporting Scope that interacts with the most critical security aspects of the Maker Protocol.
-This includes smart contracts, keepers, oracles, and other node network infrastructure.

 **[Interface Scope](../maker-core/list-of-scopes.md):** Supporting Scope that regulates and develops the core elements of frontend concepts.